lynkas/mofu/README.md

 ##### auto publish twitter image to telegram bot

 ### Usage
-Rename and edit `.docker-compose.yaml`, and run
+Rename and edit `.docker-compose.yaml`, and run.